Term vs. whole: Free life insurance quotes in minutes

 Term vs. whole life insurance: What’s the difference?

-Term life insurance is affordable and lasts for a set period of time.
+Term life insurance is relatively cheap but only lasts for a set period of time.
 Whole life insurance doesn’t expire, but costs much more than term life.
 The best type of policy for you depends on your financial goals and your budget.

 Headshot of Katherine Murbach